Half-Life 2: Gameplay

 Like the original Half-Life (1998), Half-Life 2 is a single-player first-person shooter (FPS) in which players control Gordon Freeman.
 It features combat, exploration, jumping challenges, and puzzle-solving, and narrative elements conveyed through scripted sequences.
 Weapons include a pistol, submachine gun, shotgun, and the powerful Combine pulse rifle.
-With the pheromone item, enemy antlions become allies and can be called to the player or sent to attack enemies.
+With the bugbait item, enemy antlions become allies and can be called to the player or sent to attack enemies.

 Half-Life 2 introduces detailed physics simulation.
 With the new gravity gun, players can repel objects or pull them from a distance.
 For example, objects can be fired at enemies, held as shields, or placed to reach new areas, and enemy grenades can be caught and thrown back.
 The player must also use physics to solve puzzles.
 Half-Life 2 also adds sections in which the player controls an airboat and a dune buggy.